free qr generator

 What Types of QR Codes Can iPhone Scan?

 iPhones can scan all standard QR code types: website URLs (opens in Safari), WiFi credentials (offers to join the network), contact cards or vCards (offers to save to Contacts), email addresses (opens Mail), phone numbers (offers to call), and plain text (displays the text on screen).
+According to StatCounter, iOS holds 27.6% of global mobile OS market share as of 2024 — QR code developers routinely target iPhone as a primary scanning device.

 Need to Create a QR Code?